alex-dsouza777/Seasonal-Tastes-Restaurant/README.md

 ```bash
   python manage.py runserver
 ```
+## Email Function

+To run Send Automated Email on Reservation in this project, you will need to add the following environment variables to your settings.py file

+`Email Id`

+`Your Password`

 ## Contributing.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.